 Well now look at that.
 Automated beautiful dithering without switching to Index Mode.
-And it isn’t even my birthday.
+Boy and it isn’t even my birthday.
 Oh and if you’re not passed out from excitement yet, I should also add that the Opacity level makes the dithering dynamic.
 You can adjust it on the fly.
 Sufficed to say this is my favorite part of the whole method.

 Your favorite part of this whole method on the other hand may likely be what you can do afterward.
 Watch me smear this pic on the art layer:

 Did those colors and dithering just move?
 Yes they did.
 I can actually continue drawing on my artwork layer and the dithering and colors will update along with me.
 I don’t have to redo any of those steps.
 I can put anything on this art layer and those four simple layers above it will compensate to match and keep it looking just as nice and pixel art-y.
 And with the dynamic elements of the Black And White, Gradient Map and Dithering opacity, I can spend hours adjusting the results to perfection without accidentally making changes to the art.
 Seriously Dan, this technique is [was] worth money.

 But now that I’ve got you all excited that they day has arrived where machines can finally make our art for us, we come to the catch.
 Actually there’s two.
 First, the Posterize layer can’t do transparency.
 If you smear art into a transparent area, that partially transparent smear won’t get color-reduced.
 The fix is simply to work on a solid color background or else make sure your art has 100% sharp non transparent edges.